vperez-rwserver/QuickStartIdentityServer/README.md

 The purpose is to use it as a prototype of SSO authentication from a legacy database of users and test how easy is to integrate different Oauth2 libraries to it.

-It is published to github so it can be pulled and built automatically on Azure
+It is published to github so it can be pulled and built automatically on Azure.